-After enrollment in the program, TDHS will make arrangements to pay for child care at the TDHS licensed program where the child is served.
+After enrollment in the program, TDHS will make arrangements to pay for child care at the TDHS licensed or DOE regulated program where the child is served.

 TDHS is partnering with the YMCA and the Boys & Girls Clubs in Tennessee to establish free child care for school-aged children.
-Through this partnership, the YMCA and Boys and Girls Clubs will establish a network of temporary/emergency child care locations across the state.
+Through this partnership, the YMCA and Boys and Girls Clubs have established a network of temporary/emergency child care locations across the state.
 Eligible workers with school aged children who need care will be able to register at these locations and access care at no charge during the COVID-19 state of emergency.

 More Resources for Parents During COVID-19